 Investment return volatility, while employing CastlePoint's disciplined risk controls, is historically comparable to or less than the relevant indices.
 Further, evidence suggests the benefit of diversification diminishes rapidly beyond 30 portfolio holdings.
 Therefore, CastlePoint's concentrated investment strategy focuses its efforts exclusively on fewer securites believed to hold the greatest potential for price appreciation without increased risk.

 There’s little evidence anyone can consistently make accurate financial forecasts.
 And if possible, the forecast would be of little value if it’s consistent with consensus expectations as this is accounted for in the current price.
 Forecasts must be accurate and differ from the consensus to be valuable.
-Consequently, CastlePoint relies heavily on rigorous analysis of historical financial statements when calculating a company's intrinsic value; we rely on neither interally generated nor Wall Street published analyst projections.
+Consequently, CastlePoint relies heavily on rigorous analysis of historical financial statements when calculating our proprietary estimate of a company's intrinsic value; we rely on neither interally generated nor Wall Street published analyst projections.